Sidebar LogoHomeInstallationUsageIndexIndexGitHub </> Back Next Page content

 Important

 Other qualifiers may be used (like info qualifier above).
-CSS need to be edited to add special formatting for this admonitions, otherwise the default formatting is used.
+CSS needs to be edited to add special formatting for these admonitions, otherwise the default formatting is used.

 Don't overuse!

 This highlighting method should not be overused.
-If there are a lot of such blocks then important information may be easily missed by the reader.
+If there are many such blocks, then important information may be easily missed by the reader.

-BTW, in this block a custom title is used.
+In this block, a custom title is used.

-To place an admonition without a header empty quotes may be set as the title:
+To place an admonition without a header, empty quotes may be used as the title:

 !!! hint ""